uvaaland/cig_llnl_workshop/generate_mesh.md

 model.

 We do this by running the executable `xmeshfem3D` on the cluster.
-In order to do this, we need to send our job to the cluster job scheduler.
+In order to do this, we need to send our job to the cluster's job scheduler.
 The script for doing this is the `submit_mesher` script, which is written for a SLURM job
 scheduler: